 An important part of a Leader’s job is to get people to understand the logic behind their decisions.
 What better way to get people to understand your decision-making than to get them thinking like you; to use neural coupling?

-That’s one answer to our host’s question: Why is storytelling so impactful?
+That’s one answer to the question: Why is storytelling so impactful?

-During my conversation with Sean we touched on three other reasons stories are a killer tool in business, as well as five different types of stories Leaders can tell to motive, inspire and influence their teams.
-You can listen to our entire conversation—Leadership Storytelling: Five Narratives That Move Organizations here.
+During my workshops I share three other reasons stories are a killer tool in business, as well as five different types of stories Leaders can tell to motive, inspire and influence both their in-house and remote teams.

 Plus, I tell a lot of stories.
 I get an occasional gasp in class—which is always rewarding—but even better is that people leave the program saying: Wow!
 Storytelling IS impactful!